marcel9804/data-analysis-dashboard-marcelsparks/docs/weekly-exercises/week1-exercises.md

 Analyze the state management in the main `Index` component.

 ### Investigation Checklist
-- [ ] Identify all `useState` hooks in `Index.tsx`
+- [X] Identify all `useState` hooks in `Index.tsx`
-- [ ] Understand what data each state variable stores
+- [X] Understand what data each state variable stores
-- [ ] Trace how state changes when a file is uploaded
+- [X] Trace how state changes when a file is uploaded
-- [ ] Find where the conditional rendering happens (data vs. no data)
+- [X] Find where the conditional rendering happens (data vs. no data)

 ### Questions to Answer
 1. What are the two main pieces of state being managed?
+   - The two main pieces of state being managed are DataRow[] (Stores uploaded data), and string (Remembers file name).
 2. What triggers the state to change?
+   - The parent's event handler triggers the state to change; when a user uploads a CSV file, DataUpload parses it, calls onDataLoad, which updates state in the parent.
 3. How does the UI change based on state?
+   - The UI changes based on state (data & fileName), triggers handleDataLoad when the CSV file uploads, and switches from upload screen to dashboard screen.

 ### Success Criteria
-- [ ] Can list all state variables and their purposes
+- [X] Can list all state variables and their purposes
-- [ ] Understand the conditional rendering logic
+- [X] Understand the conditional rendering logic
-- [ ] Can predict UI changes based on state changes
+- [X] Can predict UI changes based on state changes

 ### Learning Focus
 React hooks, state management, and conditional rendering.